Defective Medical Devices

 DePuy/Striker Hip Implants: Hip implants were put in patients with diseased hips to increase mobility, relieve pain and improve hip joint function.
 Hip implants manufactured by DePuy/Stryker have been associated with complications due to the metal cobalt and chromium implant causing severe damage to the tissue or bone in the hip area, complications from metal in the bloodstream, including damage to the heart, kidneys, or thyroid.
 Some of the hip implants have dislocated or loosened and this has resulted in other complications.

-Transvaginal Mesh: Transvaginal mesh was surgically placed in woman who had been diagnosed with pelvic organ prolapse (POP) and/or stress urinary incontinence (SUI).
-Vaginal mesh implants have been linked to serious adverse reactions including erosion of the vaginal tissues, perforation of the bladder, bowel or blood vessels and severe infection.
+Transvaginal Mesh: Transvaginal mesh was surgically placed in women who had been diagnosed with pelvic organ prolapse (POP) and/or stress urinary incontinence (SUI).
+Vaginal mesh implants have been linked to serious adverse reactions including erosion of the vaginal tissues, perforation of the bladder, bowel or blood vessels, and severe infection.